Logo Tandem AI assistant

 Chameleon targets teams wanting tours that feel native to their product.
 You can access custom CSS styling, account-wide design rules, and developer tools for pixel-perfect brand matching.

 "I like Chameleon because it's quite flexible when creating in-app communication, including embedding content and branding for a white-labeled experience.
-It's also pretty user-friendly, and their support team is always available to help." - Verified user review of Chameleon
+It's also pretty user-friendly, and their support team is always available to help." - Alan S. review of Chameleon

 The cost: Technical complexity.
 Achieving native-looking results requires CSS skills and ongoing maintenance.
 Your team needs someone comfortable writing stylesheets and debugging selector issues.